by Collyn Rivers

 There is increasing evidence that the safe maximum speed for big rigs is under 60 mph (about 100 km/h).
 This is related to tow ball weight.
 Furthermore, the lower that weight, the lower the safe speed.

-The above is a precis of some of the most relevant parts of RV Books Why Caravans Roll Over – and how to prevent that.
+The above is a precis of some of the most relevant parts of RV Books Why Caravans Roll Over – and how to prevent it.
 The book is written in plain English but has a fully referenced final technical section.

-My constantly updated articles in this area primarily summarize current thinking.
+My articles in this area primarily summarize current thinking.
 They stem from my interest and involvement while employed by Vauxhall/Bedford’s Research Dept in the 1950s, and particularly by the influence of Maurice Olley.